kilpkonn/msc-thesis/main.typ

   For example, it is common to store struct fields in local variable and then combine them into struct only in the tail expression.
 The effect is the bigger in the case of using term search for autocompletion than in case of using it to fill the holes.
 In case of filling holes the user has often already done some extra effort such as specifying the type of the hole.
-Ihe accurate type information is essential for the term search to provide good suggestions and non-tail expressions often do not have it available when typing.
+The accurate type information is essential for the term search to provide good suggestions and non-tail expressions often do not have it available when typing.

 ==== Function arguments
 We found that another very useful place for the term search algorithm is to find parameters for the function call.